CarlBarace/Hangman-Project/README.md

 # Hangman-Project

-This is a project that lets you choose from a list of words randomly and you will be guessing the word.
+This is a project that randomly choose a word from a list of words and you will be guessing the word.

 Enjoy!